SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 #### Structure:

 **Channels:**
 Where are you going to post?
-The answer lies in where you audience is.
+The answer lies in where your audience is.
 Don't guess.
 Find out.
-Twitter, Facebook, Youtube and Linkedin all have information about the size of their users and their industries.
+Twitter, Facebook, Youtube, and LinkedIn all have information about the size of their users and their industries.

 **Format:**
 Are you going to use video?
 Infographics?
 Downloadable PDFs?
 Youtube livestreams?
 Content comes in many shapes and sizes.
 I recommend starting with something simple and achievable.
 You don't want to bite off more than you can chew.